Wilbur Ross: US and China's ZTE have reached a deal

 Related: ZTE will suffer lasting damage from ban

-The $400 million will be forfeited if ZTE violates the terms.
+The $400 million will be forfeited, and the ban reimposed, if ZTE violates the terms during a 10-year probationary period.

 "I'm very, very happy with this arrangement," Ross said.
 "It is the strictest and largest fine that has ever been brought by the Commerce Department."